chef/chef-server/dev/README.md

 * Changes to erchef erlang files will be picked up and recompiled automatically shortly after you save them on the host.
-* To test cookbook changes, load them with `dvm load omnibus server-ctl-cookbooks` run `chef-server-ctl reconfigure` in the VM as needed to pick up the changes.
+* To test cookbook changes, load them with `dvm load omnibus server-ctl-cookbooks`.
+  This will trigger a reconfigure.
+To avoid automatic reconfigure, set `projects.omnibus.components.reconfigure_on_load: false` in your config.yml.
+  Any time you run `chef-server-ctl reconfigure` from this point forward it will reconfigure using the cookbooks on the host.
 * To run pedant tests in the VM, use `dvm run oc-chef-pedant`.
 You can also provide the usual flags, eg `dvm run oc-chef-pedant --focus-/skip-X`, `--smoke`, `--all`, etc.